Answer all the questions

 Topic: Rhyme Scheme

-⭐ Both stanzas follow an alternate rhyme scheme (ABAB), where the first and third lines rhyme, and the second and fourth lines rhyme.
+The poem uses an alternate rhyme pattern.
+This means the first and third lines rhyme with each other, and the second and fourth lines rhyme too.
+This is called ABAB rhyme scheme.

 WILLIAM SHAKESPEARE; A Midsummer Night 's Dream